 Q: Is UAPD the only law enforcement agency eligible to use this protocol?

-A: YES, however, other agencies working for the UAPD on UA property may use the protocol.
+A: YES, however, other agencies working for the UAPD on University property may use the protocol.

 Q: Can Housing & Residential Life use this protocol?

 Q: What about cases where the person calling for the medical assistance provided the alcohol and the victim suffers serious physical injury or death?
 Is the individual exempt?

 Q: Who determines if someone is intoxicated or "impaired?"

 A: UAPD personnel are trained to identify impairment, as well as emergency medical personnel.

 Q: How many exemptions does an individual get from this protocol?

 A:This is determined on a case by case basis.